 Vance said she admired Specter's fight to increase funding to the National Institutes of Health, which saw its budget doubled under the Clinton administration.

 "He earned the respect of people," Vance said.
 "He really was an institution."

 Here's what others had to say about Specter:

 * "Senator Specter dedicated his life to public service, and we are forever grateful for all that he gave to this state and the nation.
-He was an icon of Pennsylvania politics who shall be missed.
-Our thoughts and prayers go out to the Specter family." - York County Democratic Party chair Bob Kefauver.

 * "He was a prominent politician regardless of your viewpoint on the political side of things.
 He had an awful lot of battles in his life and specifically with cancer and leukemia and so forth, it's really a shame that he did pass away.
 I'm sure that he'll be sorely missed by all of his fans.
 He was a fighter for Pennsylvania, regardless of what you think of where he stands politically.
 He believed in what he believed in and he fought tooth and nail to get his agenda pushed." - Bob Wilson, chairman of the Republican Committee of York County.